Acktarius/EZ_Privacy/README.md

 place icon .png in `~/.icons` folder

-place script .sh in folder of your choice, ie. `/opt/EZ_Privacy/`
+place script .sh in folder of your choice, ie. `/opt/EZ_Privacy/` and make it executable :
+`sudo chmod 755 ez_privacy.sh`

 place launcher .desktop in `~/.local/share/applications/` modify the `EXEC` line in the .desktop file as needed using your favorite text editor,